 An even more potent formula is to combine it with tea trea oil.
 Tea tree oil is anti-fungal, anti-bacterial, and anti-viral, and easily kills off the bacteria that create dandruff.

 Before I became vegan I always assumed that hair brushes were made from synthetic materials.
 Little did I know that the vast majority of “quality” hair brushes use boar’s hair.
-Which when you really think about it is just weird.
-Regardless, boar’s comes mainly from China, which has little industry regulation and no animal welfare standards.
-Think the boars were treated humanely and wanted to have their hair ripped or roughly cut from them?
-Think again!
+Boar’s comes mainly from China, which has little industry regulation and no animal welfare standards.

 I personally like paddle brushes, because they’re so good at getting out knots without causing any discomfort – and they give you a nice scalp massage at the same time.
 The brush I use is Mokale Natural Bamboo Paddle Brush.